asparuhkostov/financial-app/README.md

   - Rate limiting on the externally facing endpoints.
   - Some authentication and authorization are necessary as well, to limit who can interact with the API and to make sure customers can only fetch information on their own accounts.
 That should be based on JWT tokens that contain ACL information (authorization) issued after oAuth2 or BankID (authentication).
   - Tests based on Jest (no testing right now).
+- Overall
+  - Move the bank transactions table into either its own PostgreSQL instance or leave the entries unstructured and move it into a Cassandra database (which would also require some changes in how said transactions are served by the `financial-information-service`).

 ## Running: